Shepton Mallet: Town areas

 Shepton Mallet has distinct areas that originated as separate communities around the central point of the church and Market Place.
-The town centre basically consists of two streets: High Street, running south from the Market Place towards the Townsend Retail Park, and the pedestrianised Town Street running north to Waterloo Bridge.
-To the east, separated from the Market Place by the Academy complex, is the parish church of St Peter and St Paul.
+The town centre consists of two streets: High Street, running south from the Market Place towards the Townsend Retail Park, and the pedestrianised Town Street running north to Waterloo Bridge.
+To the east, separated from the Market Place by the academy complex, is the parish church of St Peter and St Paul.
 Lower Lane, under Waterloo Bridge along the bottom of the river valley to the north of the town centre, is one of the few parts where the River Sheppey runs above ground.
 At the eastern end is Leg Square, surrounded by three large houses originally built by owners of some of the town's mills.
 Close by is Cornhill, on which the former prison stands.

 Roughly eastwards, Garston Street, also in the valley-bottom, consists of a row of weavers' and other artisans' cottages dating from the 17th century.
 The eastern end of the area, adjacent to Kilver Street, is now occupied by cider breweries.
 Across Kilver Street (the A37) is Kilver Court, which in the 20th century was a factory, headquarters of a brewing business, and then headquarters of a leather-goods manufacturer.
 Behind are Kilver Court Gardens, originally built by Showerings for the recreation of its staff and set against a backdrop of part of the Charlton Viaduct.
 These are now open to the public.
 On the eastern edge of the town is Charlton, which has former breweries and mills, now converted into a trading estate.
 Right on the edge of the town is Charlton House, a luxury hotel and spa.